 ABA Programming Home, School, and Center-Based

-	Solutions Behavioral Consulting offers home, school, and clinic-based Applied Behavior Analysis (ABA) programming to meet the individualized needs of your child.
-Programming is developed with consideration given to ETR results, IEP goals, parent/family interviews, assessments provided from supplemental therapies such as speech, OT, or PT, as well as additional assessments performed by your consultant.
+Solutions Behavioral Consulting offers home, school, and center-based Applied Behavior Analysis (ABA) programming to meet the individualized needs of your child.
+Comprehensive programming is developed with consideration given to ETR results, IEP goals, parent/family interviews, assessments provided from therapies such as speech, OT, or PT, as well as additional assessments performed by your BCBA consultant.

-	ABA programs are comprehensive in nature and include building skills in areas such as receptive language, expressive language, fine motor, gross motor, self-help areas, play skills, social abilities, and academics.
-All of our Consultants from Solutions are certified by the Behavior Analyst Certification Board (BACB) as either BCBA’s or BCaBA’s.
-Consultants will meet with your child and team of tutors for approximately 4-6 hours per month.
+ABA programs are comprehensive in nature and include building skills in areas such as receptive language, expressive language, fine motor, gross motor, self-help areas, play skills, social abilities, academics.
+All of our Consultants at Solutions are certified by the Behavior Analyst Certification Board (BACB) as either BCBA’s or BCaBA’s.
+In addition, all BCBAs are dually certified by the Ohio State Board of Psychology as Certified Ohio Behavior Analysts.
+BCBAs provide behavioral consultation for your child and team of behavior technicians for approximately 6-8 hours per month.

 Discrete Trial Teaching

 Discrete trial training (DTT) is one of many ABA teaching strategies.
 Discrete trial teaching, used across environments, enables the learner to acquire complex skills and behaviors by mastering and generalizing skills that have been broken down into their smallest parts.
 Discrete trial teaching is a systematic method of instructing students using a series of discrete trials in a fast-past manner.
 Targets or skills are presented repetitively to allow for intensive repeated practice of correct responses.